Waterfowl Hunting Sites

 Waterfowl Hunting Rules and Regulations

-Hunters interested in obtaining a permit to hunt Walborn or Deer Creek Reservoirs will be required to attend a public drawing in September at the Walborn Marina.
+Hunters interested in obtaining a permit to hunt Walborn or Deer Creek Reservoirs will be required to participate in a public drawing held online each year.

 1. Permits will be issued for a period of two weeks.
-A hunter can apply for a permit only once on the day of the drawing.
+A hunter can apply for a permit only once.
 In the case that blind sites remain available after the conclusion of the drawing, a hunter may apply for additional permits by calling 330-479-2359

 2. From Jan 1 until the end of the hunting season, all blind sites will be open to hunting without a permit.
 All established No Hunting zones will remain in effect during this period.
 During this period, all blinds used must be removed at the completion of each hunt.